AmI-2015/python-hue/readme.md

 # Hue Lights control in Python

-This repository contains basic scripts for testing the Philips Hue APIs frm python.
+This repository contains basic scripts for testing the Philips Hue APIs from python.
 The available files include:

 * ```rest.py``` a rest helper for easily sendig request to a given API endpoint with a given payload, using a given HTTP verb.
 * ```hue.py``` a simple tester for the Philips Hue API turning on all available lamps in color-loop mode